TL;DR

 Best for teams that want the easiest path to self-implementing EOS® with the lowest administrative burden.

 When you self-implement EOS®, you are already running an organizational change program.
-You should not also become a software architect.
-MonsterOps wins because it is EOS® in digital form - no configuration required.
+You should not have to become a system architect.
+MonsterOps wins because it can easily support EOS® and more at an unbeatable price.

 - Verdict: the highest success odds for self-implementers with minimal admin drag.